CuriousGeorg1/CuriousGeorg1/README.md

 ## About me

 I'm a second year student in IT engineering.
 This page has repos for both my own projects and some school projects.
-It's been assembled to read kind of as a portfolio, wiht the projects I'm mostly proud of pinned to the front page.
+It's been assembled to read kind of as a portfolio, with the projects I'm mostly proud of pinned to the front page.

+## The projects I'm most proud of are pinned below this readme

 ## Projects divided by programming language